rahealy/rpi3serbtldr/README.md

 $ cargo build
 ```

-### Set Up SDCard
+### Set Up SD Card

-Because the Broadcom chip which the RPi3 is based on was designed in a way that makes the booting process complicated I use an SDCard that has been set up with the RPi foundations official Raspbian Linux and then make alterations.
-Also, if you want to use Raspian again just rename some files on the card.
+The Broadcom chip which the RPi3 is based on was designed in a way that makes the booting process complicated.
+I use an SD card that has been set up with the RPi foundations official Raspbian Linux and then make alterations to run the rpiserbtldr_rx code instead of the Linux kernel code.
+An extra bonus of doing it this way is that booting Raspbian Linux is a matter of renaming files.

 **Install Raspian:**